Pyepa-dApp/libpyepa/README.md

 **1. Introduction**

 This document specifies a peer-to-peer protocol for managing orders directly between Buyers and Vendors without the need for a central intermediary.
-The protocol aims to provide robust features for discovery, secure and private order management, transparent order history, and mechanisms for building trust and resolving disputes, implemented using the Rust programming language.
+The protocol aims to provide robust features for discovery, secure and private order management, transparent order history, and mechanisms for building trust and resolving disputes, implemented in Rust.

 **2. Goals and Requirements**